Bruce's Beach

 Bruce's Beach was an African-American beach resort at Manhattan Beach in Los Angeles County, California.
 The property, which was located at 26th Street and Highland Avenue, was owned and operated by Charles and Willa Bruce for the benefit of the black community when racial segregation prevented them from enjoying opportunities provided at other beaches in the area.
 After it opened in 1912, it became a successful and popular visitor destination for African Americans.
-However, in 1924 the city of Manhattan Beach council used eminent domain to close it down on the grounds that the area was to be redeveloped as a public park.
+In 1924 the city of Manhattan Beach council used eminent domain to close it down as the area proposed was to be redeveloped as a public park.

 The property, acquired from the Bruce family and other owners, remained undeveloped for decades.
 Part of the site was eventually turned into a park in the 1960s and renamed Bruce's Beach in 2007.
 A lifeguard facility and parking lot were constructed on the beach parcels.
 In 2021, the Los Angeles County Board of Supervisors voted unanimously to approve returning the county land to the heirs of Charles and Willa Bruce.
 The complex process of transferring the parcels to their great-grandsons was completed in 2022.
-However, it was announced in January 2023 that the Bruce family decided to sell the beach back to the county for $20 million.
+In January 2023 the Bruce family announced their decision to sell the beach back to the county for $20 million.